Graduate Programs

 Ph.D., Psy.D., and D.Min. students must follow proposal and approval processes established by their academic program.
 Registration for Dissertation will happen according to the student's academic program policies.
 Once the student reaches Dissertation Continuation status, registration for Dissertation Continuation will be coordinated by the student's academic program and the Registrar's Office.
 Continuous enrollment in Dissertation Continuation is required for the student to retain status with the College, including the use of the College's learning resources, facilities, and other benefits.
 A $50.00 fee will be charged for each semester (fall, spring and summer) of dissertation continuation.
 Students will not receive a degree until their work has been accepted by the Library.

 Requirements for the Ph.D. dissertation in Biblical and Theological Studies are specified in the Ph.D.
-Student Handbook and the Ph.D.
-Dissertation Manual.
+Program’s Handbook for Participants and the Dissertation Style Guide.
+See the department for more info.

-Requirements for the D.Min. dissertation are specified in the D.Min.
-Student Handbook and the D.Min.
-Project Handbook.
+Requirements for the D.Min. doctoral project are specified in the D.Min.
+Student Handbook.
+See more info on the D.Min.
+Student Information and Resources page.

 Students are hereby notified that copies of a student's dissertation will be made available to the public through the College's library.